Woy Woy

 Woy Woy is located in the northern half of the Woy Woy Peninsula, a densely populated estuarine peninsula that also includes the districts of Umina Beach, Ettalong Beach, Booker Bay and Blackwall, in addition to several small sub-districts.
 The Woy Woy Peninsula is the most populous area of the Central Coast.
 The historical and commercial core of Woy Woy is located around the railway station at the northern tip of the peninsula while its residential districts merge imperceptibly southwards with Umina and Ettalong.
-(Woy Woy officially ends at Veron Road and Gallipoli Avenue; and Umina begins beyond this.)
+(Woy Woy officially ends at Veron Road and Gallipoli Avenue; and Umina begins beyond this).

-Woy Woy is considered a dormitory town or commuter town of Sydney.

 History

 Origin of name

 The double name is a corruption of the indigenous term apparently taken from the local Darkinjung Aboriginal people, and reputedly means 'big lagoon' or 'much water', referring to the deep tidal channel adjacent to the town centre.

 It was originally known as Webb's Flat, named for James Webb, the first European settler of the Brisbane Water region in 1823, and was first explored by a party led by Governor Arthur Phillip in 1789.